rascully/Stream-Monitoring-Data-Exchange-Specifications/README.md

   * Donwnload and clean EPA NRSA  Data.R

 The USFS PIBO data are pre-processed within the 'CombineData.R' code and does not have a separate pre-procesd file.
 Data are directly pulled into the integrated_data() fuction.

+# Contents
+**Input**
+* _/R/DownloadAndCleanBLMAIMData.R_: acceses and pre-processes BLM lotic AIM data

+* _/R/DownloadAndCleanEPANRSA.R_: acceses and pre-processes EPA NARS NRSA data

+* _/R/DownloadAndCleanUSFSAREMPData.R_: acceses and pre-processes USFS AREMP data

+* _/R/CombineData.R_: transforms and combines pre-processed data from 4 wadeable stream monitoring programs (BLM lotic AIM, EPA NARS NRSA, USFS AREMP, USFS PIBO MP)

+* _/Data/CategoryDictionary.csv_: categorical data dictionary used by R code to fill in metric-controlled vocabulary definitions and Data Exchange Standard tables

+* _/Data/MetadataDictionary.csv_: data dictionary used by R code to fill in Data Exchange Standard tables

+* _/DataExchangeStandardTables/DataMappingDES.csv_: used by R code to map data between programs and combine data

+**Output**
+* _DataIntegrationExample/data/csv_: folder containing the 'RecordLevel', 'Location', 'Event', and 'MeasurementOrFact' integrated data tables produced by R code as well as the 'RelationalDataTablesStreamHabitatMetrics.xlsx' file used to create the 'Integrated Data Set.accdb'.
+To recreate the relationships between tables in Microsoft Access, refer to the Database Schema diagram below.

+* _DataExchangeStandardTables_: folder containing the Data Exchange Standards for the 'RecordLevel', 'Location', 'Event' and 'MeasurementOrFact' data tables produced by R code

 # Database Schema
 ![database schema](/Figures/databaseERD3_ms.png "database schema")